Etihad Towers: Usage and history

 The towers were used as a filming location for the 2015 film Furious 7.
 In the film, Dominic Toretto (Vin Diesel) and Brian O'Conner (Paul Walker) steal a Lykan HyperSport and drive it through three of the towers.

+During the 2026 Israeli–United States strikes on Iran the facade of the towers was damaged by the debris of an Iranian drone.